 As an imperial or royal concubine, your life belongs only to the Emperor, and a concubine can’t ever step out from the Forbidden City (or Forbidden Palace), where the ancient emperors of China lived, without any official consent from the Emperor.

 Concubines’ main role is to fulfill the emperor’s desire (especially in bed) and they are forbidden to have sexual relationships with anyone else, the violation of such rule is punishable by death.
 In day-to-day routines, they perform ladylike works like sewing clothing and embroidery.
-Also, a lower-ranked concubine must also attend higher-rank concubines’ needs.
+Also, a lower-ranked concubine must also attend to higher-rank concubines’ needs.
 Some might need to directly serve and tend to the Empress’s needs.

 Concubines are allowed to develop their ladylike hobbies like playing musical instruments like Guqin and Pipa, read literature, and even painting and calligraphy.